 Using this, Bradley was able to estimate the speed of light as 301,000 km/s in modern units (Walker 2008).
 This is within 0.5% of the correct value.

-Bradley, like many eighteenth-century physicists, believed in a particle theory of light.
-In the nineteenth century the wave theory of light became more popular.
-However, when this theory was used to try and explain the aberration of starlight, it ran into a couple of difficulties.
+Bradley, like the majority of eighteenth-century physicists, believed in a particle theory of light.
+In the nineteenth century a wave theory of light became generally accepted.
+The wave theory was better able to explain phenomena such as diffraction and interference patterns.
+However, when this theory was used to try and explain stellar aberration, it ran into a couple of difficulties.

 - Firstly, the aberration angle (v/c) varies with the speed of light (c).
-In the wave theory the speed of light varies depending on the medium through which light is passing.
+In the wave theory the speed of light depends on the medium through which light is passing.
 Light travels more slowly in air than it does in a vacuum, but the difference is small.
 In a denser medium, the slowing of light is more significant.
 For example, when light passes through water it travels 1.3 times more slowly than it does in a vacuum.
-So, if we filled a telescope with water, the aberration would be 1.3 times larger than if it were filled with air.
-This difference is not observed.
+So, if we filled a telescope with water, the aberration should be 3 times larger than if it were filled with air.
+This experiment was first tried by the English astronomer George Airy in 1871 and no change in the aberration angle was detected,

 What about parallax?